Table of Contents

 Spongiform encephalopathies are various degenerative diseases of the brain that are characterized by the development of porous, sponge-like lesions in the tissues of the brain leading to a deterioration of neurological functions.

 There are three types of spongiform encephalopathies.
-These include infectious or transmissible spongiform encephalopathy, sporadic spongiform encephalopathy, and familial spongiform encephalopathy.
+These include:

 Infectious or transmissible SEs

-Infectious or transmissible SEs are the types of SEs which can readily be transmitted by direct exposure to the prions causing the diseases.
+Infectious or transmissible SEs are the types of SEs that can readily be transmitted by direct exposure to the prions causing the diseases.
 This accounts for most of the prion diseases reported.
-A direct transmission includes consumption of tissues of other animals containing the infectious agent.
+Direct transmission includes the consumption of tissues of other animals containing the infectious agent.

 Forced cannibalism is one of the causes of the fast transmission and spread of the bovine spongiform encephalopathies (BSE) or Mad Cow disease.
 Cows were forced to consume animal by-products as protein supplements.
 When sheep with scrapie was used as the material to produce the supplement, it allowed the scrapie proteins to survive and also infect cows.
 This practice was eventually stopped because of the threat that it may also infect humans eventually who consume beef from infected cows.